SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Generics.rst

 After making this check, the function iterates over all of the items in ``someContainer`` with a ``for``-``in`` loop and the half-open range operator (``..<``).
-For each item, the function checks whether the item from ``someContainer`` is not equal to the corresponding item in ``anotherContainer``.
+For each item, the function checks whether the item from ``someContainer`` isn't equal to the corresponding item in ``anotherContainer``.
-If the two items are not equal, then the two containers do not match, and the function returns ``false``.
+If the two items aren't equal, then the two containers do not match, and the function returns ``false``.

 If the loop finishes without finding a mismatch,